 A.C.E.D.
 (Advocacy, Critical Thinking & Communication, Empowerment, and Development) is the grounding of Humacy at Y.P.E.
 It represents the core findings of Dr. Kendall's Ph.D. research findings to improve the quality of congregate care and services.

 Intra-Consequentialism is very different from Utilitarianism.
-Dr. Kendall uses this term to help youths critically think through their decisions, options, and actions to determine the consequences or outcomes from their behavior.
+Dr. Kendall uses this term to help youths critically think through their decisions, options, and judgments before taking actions to best determine the consequences or outcomes from their behavior.

 Nature has Legal Standings is based on Christopher Stone's (1972) stellar moral argument that the natural environment has legal rights in his book Should Trees have Standing—Law, Morality, and the Environment (2010).
 His compelling treatise sparked a worldwide debate that reached the Supreme Court.
 It serves as one of Y.P.E.'s organizational and philosophical pillars.